 Belichick went crazy in Free Agency, outspending every other franchise.
 The Pats reinforced their roster everywhere.
 New receivers Nelson Agholor and tight-ends Jonnu Smith and Hunter Henry should ball.
 On defense, new names like DE Matt Judon and CB Jalen Mills will join forces with the likes of LB Dont’a Hightower.

-The defense should also improve.
+The defense should also improve in 2021.
 With Belichick, you can’t really ignore the Pats.
 But there’s a reason their AFC East odds sit at +350; question marks are in the air, including QB Cam Newton.

 It’s a new day and a new dawn for the New York Jets.
 The Adam Gase era is over, and Robert Saleh is at the helm.
 They also got rid of QB Sam Darnold and is no.2 overall pick QB Zach Wilson who will be under center.